 Secondary Maths Subject Specialism Training

 This fully funded training has been designed to increase the number of teachers of secondary mathematics and is open to anyone currently teaching who is keen to develop their skills as a potential teacher of mathematics or for colleague who are currently teaching Key Stage 3 or 4 mathematics outside their subject specialism.
+It is also available to teachers looking to return to the profession.
 To check your eligibility, please visit the DfE website

 TSST training is delivered by Altrincham Grammar School for Girls in conjunction with the Centre for Innovation in Mathematics Teaching (CIMT) at Plymouth University.

 This training follows a blended learning approach of face-to-face meetings for key subject knowledge concepts and for enhancing pedagogy and e-learning for detailed subject knowledge enhancement and online assessment.
 The aims of these courses are to: